shaunabanana/bibliothecary/README.md

 # Bibliothecary

 A string search library implementing typical operators found in academic databases (boolean operators, NEAR, wildcards).
+This library lies in the heart of [Snowball](https://github.com/shaunabanana/snowball).

 ## Installation
 ```